Mooh9876/esbot/docs/reviews/review-retrospective.md

 ## What Was Difficult

-The biggest problem was the async format.
+The biggest problem was the asynchronous review format.
 I had no way to ask Group 1 whether something was intentional or just not done yet.
 For F-008 (the REST layer being just a "Hello, World" placeholder) I genuinely wasn't sure if that was a scope decision or something they didn't finish.
 In a real review you'd just ask in the meeting.

 The different tech stack was also a challenge.
 Group 1 uses Java 21 + Spring Boot and I work with Python + FastAPI.
 Understanding how Lombok, JPA annotations, and `@ControllerAdvice` work in Spring required some extra reading — probably about 30 extra minutes of context-gathering.